raycast/extensions/extensions/easy-new-file/README.md

 - **New File Here**: Create a new file in the current Finder window or on the desktop.

-  - New File Here
+  - New File Here: Create a new file in current finder window.
-  - New File with Name: Create a new file with name.
+  - New File with Name: Create a new file with name in current finder window.
+  - New File on Desktop: Create a new file on desktop.
-  - Copy File to Clipboard: Create the file to clipboard.
+  - Copy File in Clipboard: Copy the template file to clipboard.
-  - Add File Template

 - **Add File Template**: Add a file template that you can use in the "Create File Here" command.
 It will automatically fetch path of the file you selected as a template.

 **Preferences**

+- [x] Auto-open after file created

 - Show File Template
   - [x] Document